19hours/sg-statutes/Acts/Income Tax Act.md

 Provided that the amount of the voluntary contribution does not exceed the amount allowable under the Central Provident Fund Act and is within the medisave contribution ceiling prevailing at the time the contribution is made;

-(jd) any voluntary contribution in cash made in 2013 or any subsequent year by a person of a description prescribed by the Minister to the medisave account maintained under the Central Provident Fund Act of a self-employed individual, up to $1,500 less any previous contribution made to that medisave account in that year by the person of the prescribed description in his capacity as an employer (if applicable) which is not deemed to be income under section 10C(5A);
+(jd) any voluntary contribution in cash made in 2013 or any subsequent year by a person of a description prescribed by the Minister, to the medisave account maintained under the Central Provident Fund Act of a self-employed individual, up to —

+(i) $1,500 per year (for contributions made before 2018); or

+(ii) $2,730 per year (for contributions made in 2018 and in each subsequent year),

+less any previous contribution that is made to the same medisave account in the same year by the person of the prescribed description in the person’s capacity as an employer (if applicable), and that is not treated as income under section 10C(5A);

+[Act 39 of 2017 wef 26/10/2017]

 (k) sums derived from, or received in, Singapore as pensions, being —